Durant, Oklahoma: Economy

 Durant was ranked as the fastest growing rural city in Oklahoma in 2004, having the fastest growth rate outside of the Oklahoma City and Tulsa metropolitan areas.

 Durant's daytime population increases to approximately 20,000 people.
-The city has a pull factor of 1.8–2.1 times its population and was named an All-American City finalist for 2006.
+The city has a pull factor of 1.8–2.1 times its population and was named an All-America City finalist for 2006.

 Since 1999, the Durant Economic Development Department, the Durant Industrial Authority and the City of Durant have developed over $600,000,000 in new investments to the city.

 Durant currently leads the state in economic development.
 One of the city's strongest industries is tourism; attractions include Lake Texoma, the Choctaw Casino Resort, and Fort Washita.
 Manufacturing and distribution are growing industries in Durant with several factories being constructed and planned.

 The largest employer in Durant is the Choctaw Nation of Oklahoma, including the Choctaw Nation Headquarters and the Choctaw Casino Resort, which has two Choctaw Travel Plazas, two Choctaw casinos, the Choctaw Inn, and more facilities that are located in the resort.
 Over 5,400 people work for the Choctaw Nation in Durant.
 Though the capital of the Choctaw Nation is recognized as being Tuskahoma, the administrative offices are located in Durant.

 In 1894, Calvin Institute, a school for Native American youths, was established in Durant.
 By 1899, it had attracted an enrollment of 300.
 It was renamed Durant Presbyterian College in 1900 and Oklahoma Presbyterian College in 1910.
 The support for the school came from the Choctaw Nation of Oklahoma, the federal government, and several denominational missionary boards.
 Because of financial difficulties, the school was closed as a learning institution in the late 1960s.
 Chief Clark David Gardner established the Choctaw Nation administrative offices at the old Oklahoma Presbyterian College Building in 1975.